aceontech/aceontech.github.io/_posts/2014-01-10-weakify-a-more-elegant-solution-to-weakself.markdown

 // Do stuff
 @weakify(self)
 [self.context performBlock:^{
-    // You technically *only* need to call @strongify if you want to make sure self can't become nil in the middle of the block's execution. *@strongify* will thus retain the weak version of *self* at the beginning of the block, and release it at the end.
+    // Analog to strongSelf in previous code snippet.
     @strongify(self)

-    // You can just reference self as you usually would.
+    // You can just reference self as you normally would.
 Hurray.
     NSError *error;
     [self.context save:&error];